vesoft-inc/nebula-docs/third-party-lib-licenses.md

 # Other Licenses

-A list of the licenses of the libraries that are used for building Nebula Graph.
+A list of the licenses of the libraries that are used for building NebulaGraph.

 ## libreadline